How to Create Unlimited Email Addresses with Google Mail

 One?
 Ten?
 Hundred?
 Or even more?

-In fact, I couldn’t count the number of occasions I had to enter my email address to get access to view a page and receive bonuses, gifts, vouchers, coupon codes, etc. This is so irritating, right?
+I couldn’t count the number of occasions I had to enter my email address to access a page and receive bonuses, gifts, vouchers, coupon codes, and more.
+This is so irritating, right?

 But that’s the nature of email marketing.
-The main focus of email marketers is building a targeted and larger email list.
+The primary focus of email marketers is building a targeted and larger email list.
 No matter HOW they get.

 More targeted subscribers == more money.